NOC: A Practical Guide

 Operations & evidence

-• NOC vs. Help Desk: A help desk handles user support requests and tickets.
+A NOC is also different from a help desk.
+A help desk handles user support requests and tickets initiated by people.
 A NOC proactively monitors infrastructure and responds to system-level issues before users are affected.
+The help desk is reactive and user-driven; the NOC is proactive and system-driven.

-• NOC vs. Monitoring Tools: Monitoring tools (Nagios, PRTG, Datadog) collect metrics and generate alerts.
-A NOC is the team that uses those tools to detect, triage, and resolve infrastructure issues.
+Monitoring tools like Nagios, PRTG, or Datadog are the instruments a NOC uses, but they aren't the NOC itself.
+Tools collect metrics and generate alerts.
+The NOC is the team of people who use those tools to detect, triage, and resolve infrastructure issues.
+A dashboard that nobody watches is just a screensaver.

 Common Questions